 BS Information Systems '21

-Blessing Adogame is pursuing a BS in Information Systems, with minors in Security Technology and Business Administration.
+Blessing Adogame is pursuing a bachelor's degree in information systems, with minors in security technology and business administration.
 Having lived in Nigeria, Germany and Scotland before relocating to the US - she considers herself as an aspiring Global Citizen.
 She has involved herself in the Drexel Community as the Event Coordinator for the German Club, Co-founder of the FreshWomen Cohort Program, Peer Mentor for the College of Computing and Informatics and volunteer.
 She aspires to be someone in the technical industry who can assist/advise organizations and companies around the world in regards to their software or computer systems.
 Ultimately, helping organizations operate more efficiently and effectively by understanding the needs of business and IT together.

 Blessing applied to the Aspire Scholars program because she wanted to be surrounded by like-minded, ambitious and extraordinary Drexel students.
 She was interested by the idea that this program would help influence and elucidate her career path through effective mentorship with Alumni.
 She wanted to develop a support system and connect with an ambitious group of aspiring students, faculty and alumni that will help her grow.